The iOS SDK Guide Follow

 With the release of the Meridian iOS SDK version 2.7.2, our developers have created a workaround to the iOS limit on region monitoring.

-In previous versions of the SDK, locations were limited to a total of 20 Proximity Beacon push notification campaigns or regions.
-Once an iOS device detected 20 regions, it was unable to receive a push notification from any additional campaigns.
+In previous versions of the SDK, locations were limited to a total of 20 Proximity Beacon push notification regions.
+Once an iOS device detected 20 regions, it was unable to receive a push notification from any additional regions.

 This new workaround uses a dynamic region monitoring strategy to listen to a continually rotating set of the Beacons nearest the device.
 Before reaching the 20 region limit, our new method unmonitors those regions that are farther away.
 As a result, an iOS device will never reach the region limit.